 Foster parent payments are a topic at the forefront of Wisconsin foster care and almost every other state and county foster agency in the nation.
-Foster parents do receive a monthly stipend, but in many instances, it is barely enough to cover the costs of caring for a child.
+Foster parents do receive a monthly foster care stipend, but in many instances, it is barely enough to cover the costs of caring for a child.

 While the overwhelming majority of foster parents do not and should not rely on a stipend to cover their own personal expenses, how might that change if foster parents were paid a wage?
 Would foster care risk attracting prospective foster parents with self-serving agendas?
-Would foster parents be able to provide additional care and experiences for their children if payments were higher?
+Would foster parents be able to stay at home and provide additional care and experiences for their children if payments were higher?
 Might there be a foster home for every single child in foster care?
 These are difficult questions but worth exploring.

 There are approximately 7,500 kids in Wisconsin foster care.
 Some are placed with relatives, 20% are in treatment level homes, many are in group homes or residential facilities and the remainder are placed in county foster homes.

 Community Care Resources receives 35-40 referrals each month from counties all over the state of Wisconsin.
 When a county does not have a home available for a sibling group or a child with higher needs due to trauma, a referral is made.
 If we have an appropriate home in the right location that will meet the needs of a child or sibling group, we place the kids.
 If we do not, the county is left scrambling to find a temporary home.